HATS-3

 A multiplicity survey in 2016 detected a candidate stellar companion to HATS-3, 3.671 arc-seconds away.

 Planetary system

 In 2013, one planet, named HATS-3b, was discovered on a tight, nearly circular orbit.
 The planetary orbit of HATS-3b is likely aligned with the equatorial plane of the star, at a misalignment angle of 3°.
-Planetary equilibrium temperature is 1643 K.
+The planetary equilibrium temperature is 1643 K.